hoytech/quadrable/README.md

 * *Authenticated*: The state of the database can be digested down to a 32-byte value, known as the "root".
 This represents the complete contents of the database, and any modifications will result in a new root.
 Anyone who knows the root value of a database can perform remote queries on it and be confident that the responses are authentic.
 To accomplish this, the remote server provides a [proof](#proofs) along with each response, which is validated against the root.
 * *Multi-version*: Many different versions of the database can exist at the same time.
 Deriving one version from another doesn't require copying the database.
 Instead, all of the data that is common between the versions is shared.
 This [copy-on-write](#copy-on-write) behaviour allows very inexpensive database snapshots and checkpoints.
-* *Syncing*: By leveraging the proof functionality, applications can [synchronise](#syncing) with remote instances.
-Conflict-handling is flexible, and can work by either cloning one side, or merging the states together as a CRDT.
-By determining which records are present on the remote instance but not the local instance, and vice versa, sync overhead is minimised, and can be optimised for either transfer size or round-trips.
+* *Syncable*: By leveraging the proof functionality, applications can [synchronise](#syncing) with remote instances.
+Conflict-handling is flexible, and can work by either cloning one side or by merging the states together (like a CRDT).
+By determining which records are present on the remote instance but not the local instance and vice versa, sync overhead is minimised, and can be optimised for either transfer size or round-trips.

 Although not required to use the library, it may help to understand the core data-structure used by Quadrable:

 * *Merkle tree*: Each version of the database is a [tree](#trees-and-exponential-growth).
 The leaves of this tree are the inserted records which are combined together with calls to a cryptographic hash function, creating a smaller set of intermediate nodes.
 These intermediate nodes are then combined in a similar way to create a still smaller set, and this procedure continues until a single node is left, which is the root node.
 These "hash trees" are commonly called merkle trees, and they provide the mechanism for Quadrable's authentication.
 * *Binary*: The style of merkle tree used by Quadrable combines together [exactly two](#merkle-trees) nodes to create a node in the next layer.
 There are alternative designs such as N-ary radix trees, AVL trees, and tries, but they are more complicated to implement and typically have a higher authentication overhead (in terms of proof size).
 With a few optimisations and an attention to implementation detail, binary merkle trees enjoy almost all the benefits of these alternative designs.
 * *Sparse*: A traditional binary merkle tree does not have a concept of an "empty" leaf.
 This means that the leaves must be in a sequence, for example 1 through N (with no gaps).
 This raises the question about what to do when N is not a power of two.
 Furthermore, adding new records in a "path-independent" way, where insertion order doesn't matter, is difficult to do efficiently.
 Quadrable uses a [sparse](#sparseness) merkle tree structure, where there *is* a concept of an empty leaf, and leaf nodes can be placed anywhere inside a large (256-bit) key-space.
 This means that hashes of keys can be used directly as each leaf's location in the tree.
-Alternatively, Quadrable supports using [sequential integers as keys](#integer-keys) to implement an appendable log.
+Alternatively, Quadrable supports using [sequential integers as keys](#integer-keys) to implement an ordered data-sets.

 Values are authenticated by exporting and importing proofs: